open/close all folders

 - Sarcasm-Blind: Usher calls him "the world's revenge on sarcasm" at one point.

-- So Proud of You: Montag utters remarks to this effect upon realizing that Carter knew the exact details of the sacrifice he was planning in "To Sir With Love."
+- So Proud of You: Montag, despite his overall lack of emotion, seems quite proud upon realizing that Carter knew the exact details of the sacrifice he was planning in "To Sir With Love."

 - The Wonka: To his students and subordinates; to the rest of the Illuminati, he's a Bunny-Ears Lawyer.